vmroycroft/wowql/README.md

 2. Update environment variables

+   Rename `.env.example` to `.env` and set the following variables:

+   - The port to run the server on
-   Rename `.env.example` to `.env` and set your Client ID and Client Secret from your [Blizzard Battle.net](https://develop.battle.net/) OAuth client.
+   - Your Client ID and Client Secret from your [Blizzard Battle.net](https://develop.battle.net/) OAuth client
+   - The URL to redirect clients to on a successful login
+   - The URL to redirect clients to on a failed login

    ```
+   PORT=1234
-   CLIENT_ID="your client id"
+   CLIENT_ID="client id"
-   CLIENT_SECRET="your client secret"
+   CLIENT_SECRET="client secret"
+   OAUTH_SUCCESS_REDIRECT="successful login redirect url"
+   OAUTH_FAILURE_REDIRECT="failed login redirect url"
    ```

 3. Start the server & watch source